Friday, January 9, 2009

 Credit Cards: A Tax on “Being Poor”

 A long time ago, credit card interest was deductible.
 I think it should be again.
+[A snippet view of part of a credit card.]
 The present system is not fair—certain practices are not acknowledged for the substantively regressive hardship they present.

 The Public Government Safety Net